 As someone from North Alabama, I was delighted to learn about this new novel set right here at home.
 Wicklow, Alabama, is a little town that has a made-up name but feels oh-so-familiar.
 The southern food, characters, and community all drew me right in, and I fell in love with this charming story about a young woman who comes to Wicklow to take over her Granny Zee's café upon her death.
 Like Anna Kate, many of the charcters in this little town are struggling with grief of one kind or another, and yet this book isn't sad.
 It shows the wonderful way that a close-knit community can come together to lift each other up.
 The novel blends magical realism with true southern storytelling, and I can't wait to share this book with readers near and far.
 Sit down with some blackberry tea and a piece of pie, and let this novel feed your soul.— Lady, Snail owner

-Heather Webber's Midnight at the Blackbird Cafe is a captivating blend of magical realism, heartwarming romance, and small-town Southern charm.
+THE USA TODAY BESTSELLER Heather Webber's Midnight at the Blackbird Cafe is a captivating blend of magical realism, heartwarming romance, and small-town Southern charm.

 Nestled in the mountain shadows of Alabama lies the little town of Wicklow.
 It is here that Anna Kate has returned to bury her beloved Granny Zee, owner of the Blackbird Café.

 It was supposed to be a quick trip to close the café and settle her grandmother’s estate, but despite her best intentions to avoid forming ties or even getting to know her father’s side of the family, Anna Kate finds herself inexplicably drawn to the quirky Southern town her mother ran away from so many years ago, and the mysterious blackbird pie everybody can’t stop talking about.